otrv4/otrv4/otrv4.md

 A valid Auth-R message is generated as follows:

-1. Create a User profile, as detailed as defined in [Creating a User Profile](#creating-a-user-profile) section.
+1. Create a User Profile, as detailed as defined in [Creating a User Profile](#creating-a-user-profile) section.
 2. Generate an ephemeral ECDH key pair, as defined in [Generating ECDH and DH keys](#generating-ecdh-and-dh-keys):